nicholasdille/container-slides/160_gitlab_ci/010_jobs_and_stages/exercise.md

 ## Task 2: Add a stage

-Modify the pipeline to consist of two stages called `check` and `build` where the `check` stage contains the following commands:
+Improve the pipeline to consist of two stages called `check` and `build` where the `check` stage contains a job called `check` with the following commands:

 ```bash
 apk update